thecodingmachine/kickoff-docker-php/README.md

 As you long as each `PROXY_NAME` variables in your `.env` files have the same value, you are able to run as many environments as you need.

-Make sure that you have defined a different `APACHE_VIRTUAL_HOST` value for your Apache containers.
+Make sure that you have defined a different `APACHE_VIRTUAL_HOST` value for each of your Apache containers.

 # Dive in